Index

 MY 2 CENTS WORTH

-A very good episode which gives a substantial serve to the Scottish language, dress, thriftiness and the mystery of the Loch Ness monster.
-Not much classic dialogue, but some nice visual effects.
+A good episode which gives a substantial serve to the Scottish language, dress, thriftiness and the mystery of the Loch Ness monster.
+Not as much classic dialogue as some other Goodies episodes, but some nice visual gags.

 RATING